 6. The Hilots and healers of Siquijor

-Much is said about the magic and mysticism of Siquijor, but very few travellers embark on the adventure of discovering it.
-This reputation comes, in part, from the hilots healers.
+A lot is said about Siquijor’s magic and mysticism, but very few travellers actually set out to discover that side of it.
+Part of that reputation comes from the hilots.
 Hilot is a traditional Filipino therapy based on massage and the manipulation of bones and muscles, which also uses different sacred rituals and medicinal plants.
 Although by law it is now necessary to have a diploma to practise as a hilot, the true practitioners (mostly women) acquire this knowledge from their mothers or grandmothers.

-You may see in different hotels in Siquijor that a “Hilot massage” is offered, but this is more like a classic relaxing massage.
-If you want to live the real experience, drive your motorbike to the central town of San Antonio and once there ask the locals where to find your hilot.
-The experience is totally worth it and after your session you’ll feel like new.
+You may see in different hotels in Siquijor that a “Hilot massage” is on offer, but this is more like a classic relaxing massage.
+If you want the real experience, drive your motorbike to the central town of San Antonio and once there ask the locals where to find your hilot.
+The experience is absolutely worth it and after your session you’ll feel like a new person.

-In our case, we’ve had the opportunity to be in the hands of three different healers in Siquijor, each with a different technique and all really super interesting.
-Our first years on the island we always visited a hilot who is based mainly on traditional massage (applying different “potions” of natural herbs), but on our last visits we’ve met new healers.
-One of them applies the Bulo Bulo technique to cleanse your interior; it’s amazing to see how the water they use cleans itself at the same time.
-The other (well, actually they’re a couple) practice toob, a kind of cleansing of bad energies with smoke from different plants, and then usually finish with a small massage using natural oils.
+In our case, we’ve had the opportunity to be in the hands of three different healers in Siquijor, each with a different technique and every one of them has been fascinating.
+During our first few years on the island, we always visited a hilot who mainly practised traditional massage (applying different “potions” of natural herbs), but on our last visits we met new healers.
+One of them applies the Bulo Bulo technique to cleanse you from within; it’s amazing to watch the water clear at the same time.
+The other (well, actually they’re a couple) practise toob, a kind of cleansing of bad energies with smoke from different plants, and then usually finish with a small massage using natural oils.

 If you want the contact details of some of our favourite hilots and healers in Siquijor, leave us a comment and we’ll send you all the information.